Retro Camera Maintenance: First Steps After Purchase — Retro Digital Camera

 Dust and fingerprints on the lens glass directly affect image quality.
 For cleaning:

-1. Blow off dust with a lens blower (do not touch with cotton or cloth).
+• Blow dust with lens blower (cotton or cloth)

-2. Wipe with a lens paper or microfiber cloth in circular motions.
+• Wipe in circular motions with lens paper or microfiber cloth

-4. Never use paper tissues or t-shirts — they will scratch.
+• Never use tissues or T-shirts — draws

-Older cameras may not support high-capacity SD cards.
+Older cameras may not support large capacity SD cards.
 Safe threshold:

 • 2000-2005 model cameras: max 2 GB SD card